simoncblyth/opticks/notes/issues/OKX4Test_analytic_raytrace.rst

    some G4 C++ that creates each lvIdx, and use that to implement 248 single lv visualizations

-   * are pursuing this approach over in X4
+   * are pursuing this approach over in X4 and with x4gen- and --g4codegen option

 3. non-graphical ray tracing (snaps) of geometry